-Caring for your injury: Week 1-2
+Caring for your injury: Week 1-3

-Remember to wear your boot whenever standing and walking.
-You can remove the boot when resting, at night or to wash and dress.
+If supplied, wear your boot when standing and walking.
+You can remove the boot when resting, at night and to wash and dress.
 Wear a long sock in your boot.

 Using a cold pack will help with your pain and swelling.
 You can use an ice pack or bag of frozen peas wrapped in a damp towel.
 Put this on your foot for up to 15 minutes every few hours.
 Make sure the ice is not in direct contact with your skin.